YOUR CONNECTION TO ACADEMIC AND PROFESSIONAL SUCCESS IN THE SCIENCES

 - Guidance on summer research and internship opportunities

 - Support to attend and present research at scientific conferences

 - Assistance with graduate school exploration and application

 - Introduction to professional opportunities and guest speakers discussing exciting career possibilities

-To enhance your overall experience in the sciences at Northeastern visit the SCSE where you will find support that can make a difference!
+To enhance your overall experience in the STEM fields at Northeastern visit the SCSE where you will find support that can make a difference!